 Estimated Drive Time - 7-8 hours.

-On the following day, we will have a free day to explore the old colonial town and to relax on the beautiful beaches around our hotel.
+On the following two days, we will have free time to explore the old colonial town and to relax on the beautiful beaches around our hotel.

 In Grand Bassam we will stay in a local hotel on the beach.